Jimmy9812/LenguajeGo/README.md

 - **Dockerfile**: Contains the configuration to build the Docker image with Go.
 - **main.go**: The Go file that creates a web server and serves the message "Hello, Docker! with Jimmy Maila".

+## Dependences

+-No external dependencies are required for this project.
+Ensure you have Go installed.
+-You can download it from https://golang.org/dl/.

 ## Steps to Run the Project

 ### 1. Clone the Repository